Self-contained Breathing Apparatus (SCBA) Market

 In Italy, the industry is projected to grow at a CAGR of 1.1% during the forecast period.
 Firefighting services under Vigili del Fuoco are the primary adopters, with procurement programs aimed at equipping municipal teams across Rome, Milan, and Naples with lightweight, thermally insulated models.

-Adoption of EN 137-compliant systems is mandatory, and recent public procurement has favored modular designs that allow easy maintenance and swift replacement in field scenarios.
-Recent fire-related disasters and chemical exposure incidents have accelerated national efforts in worker safety modernization.
+The adoption of EN 137-compliant systems is mandatory, and recent public procurement has favored modular designs that enable easy maintenance and swift replacement in field scenarios.
+Recent fire-related disasters and chemical exposure incidents have accelerated national efforts to modernize worker safety.

-Industrially, more knowledge about respiratory protection systems is mushrooming under implementation unevenly, and especially concerning small and medium-sized enterprises in southern terrains.
+Industrially, knowledge about respiratory protection systems is growing unevenly under implementation, and this is especially concerning for small and medium-sized enterprises in southern regions.
 Funding constraints have caused an inclination toward rented or refurbished respiratory protection systems.

 Manufacturers within the country are investigating hybrid composites that would reduce costs and improve product life cycles.
-Italy’s strategic focus on occupational health has gained traction, especially in construction, tunnel work, and petrochemical facilities .
+Italy’s strategic focus on occupational health has gained traction, particularly in the construction, tunnel work, and petrochemical industries.

 South Korea

-In South Korea, the sector is estimated to expand by a CAGR of 1.4% between 2025 and 2035.
+In South Korea, the sector is projected to expand at a compound annual growth rate (CAGR) of 1.4% between 2025 and 2035.
 Government initiatives undertaken by KOSHA and national fire services are propelling uptake in industrial high-risk settings and public sector fleets.

-Mandatory certification of KFI ensures safety, with increasing demand for smart-capable units for Seoul, Busan, and Daegu fire brigades.
+Mandatory certification of KFI ensures safety, as the increasing demand for smart-capable units is expected for the Seoul, Busan, and Daegu fire brigades.
 Urban rescue missions and tunnel excavation works rely especially on lightweight, high-duty respiratory systems.

-South Korea's manufacturing industry-shipbuilding, chemicals, and electronics-has registered growing investment in intelligent safety solutions.
+South Korea's manufacturing industry, including shipbuilding, chemicals, and electronics, has seen growing investment in intelligent safety solutions.
 Equipment with wireless monitoring, heat shielding, and IoT compatibility is being installed as part of larger digital safety programs.
-R&D incentives and subsidies for domestic production are enhancing competitiveness among Korean manufacturers, reducing import reliance, and enhancing turnaround times for public contracts .
+R&D incentives and subsidies for domestic production are enhancing competitiveness among Korean manufacturers, reducing reliance on imports, and improving turnaround times for public contracts.

 Japan